What Is Captive Insurance?

 - Perform all financial, underwriting and corporate administration of the captive

-Any organization considering this complex risk-financing alternative should work with someone who has a vetted process for helping it understand whether forming a captive is in the company’s best interests.
+Any organization asking "What is captive insurance?" or considering this complex risk-financing alternative should work with someone who has a vetted process for helping it understand whether forming a captive is in the company’s best interests.
 The advisor should have deep experience structuring and implementing these alternative risk financing solutions.

 Award-winning Hylant Global Captive Solutions helps organizations that feel their better-than-average claim history isn’t being rewarded in the traditional market or have difficulty obtaining certain types of coverage explore alternative risk-financing solutions.
 If a captive is appropriate, the team customizes a structure, implements, operates and services the captive-related insurance program throughout its lifecycle.
 Executives and their stakeholders benefit by strengthening the organization’s financial performance while protecting its assets.